Parable #32. Lost (Prodigal) Son:

 The strong belief of the first century (CE) Prushim rabbinate was that all men should be compelled to become just as legalistic, judgmental and segregationist toward others as they were (their Ministry of Alienation).
 In stark contrast, the grace imperative of the Message of Messiah is don’t worry about complying with all of the religious stuff the rabbis are obsessed with; instead, accept the gift:

-Therefore, Adonai Avinu was openly declaring through M’shioch to His people (Israel) that the numerous rabbinic depictions of Him as a judgmental, legalistic, vindictive Father were slanderous.
+Therefore, Adonai Avinu (God our Father) was openly declaring through M’shioch to His people (Israel) that the numerous rabbinic depictions of Him as a judgmental, legalistic, vindictive Father were slanderous.
 In contrast the Messiah taught us that our Father in heaven is a Father of Mercies (Avi HaRachamim) who deeply loves all of His children.
-The Message of The Father (HaAv) to us is immediately leave the oppression of false teaching of the prideful religious establishment and return home to Me (Abba Avinu):
+The Message of The Father (HaAv) to us is we (Israel) must leave the oppression of false teaching of the prideful religious establishment and return home to Him (Abba Avinu):